 If you have any questions about any of these disciplines, please contact the Biological Sciences Undergraduate Advising Office for additional information.
 They can help with information about prerequisites, testing information, and volunteer opportunities, as well as advising and preparation courses for the entrance exams.

 Many of our majors go on to graduate schools across the country.
 The Division of Biological Sciences actively recruits outstanding graduate students from both national and international pools.
 Selected candidates are interviewed, and the best are admitted to the Division for its graduate studies program.
 Contact our Graduate Advising Office for more information.

 Not interested in medical school but unsure what you want to do with your biology degree?
-The Division of Biological Sciences offers a 1-credit hour course, Biological Career Explorations, for sophomore and junior biology majors interested in learning about personal and social determinants of career choice, constructing a career portfolio, and interacting with current professionals.
+The Division of Biological Sciences offers a 1-credit hour course, Biological Career Explorations, for biology majors interested in learning about personal and social determinants of career choice, constructing a career portfolio, and interacting with current professionals.

 The MU Career Center also has a wide variety of self-assessment tools, publications, and information on a multitude of careers.
 Many students enter college undecided or uncertain about a major or career path.
 A career course is an excellent way in which students may explore career possibilities and reflect on their values and interests.
 Career Explorations is an undergraduate course offering from the MU Career Center that combines objective assessments and subjective self-reflection to help students develop the skills to make informed and satisfying career decisions that align with their personality and goals.